AlenaGM/skilline/README.md

 # Skilline

-Skilline is my very first html-project and github-repository completed on the 5th week of study at [ITGirlSchool].
+Skilline is my very first html-project and github-repository that was completed on the 5th week of study at [ITGirlSchool].

 The task was to build a simple landing page using flexbox.
 In addition, at least 3 selectors, 3 pseudo-elements and a non-standart font were to be used.